-The Spanish Wills system is, in some ways, superior to that in the UK.
-One example of this is that in Spain there is a Wills Registry where all Wills are registered.
-Wills Registries exist in the UK but they are run by companies and often aren’t used.
+All Spanish Wills must be registered with the Spanish Wills Registry in Madrid.
+Wills Registries exist in the UK, but they are run by companies and often are not used.
 In Spain the majority of Wills are registered at one central Wills Registry in Madrid which is run by the government rather than private companies.

 One of the documents required to carry out an acceptance of inheritance in Spain is a certificate from the Wills Registry in Madrid.
-This proves whether a Will was made and which is the final version of the Will (if there has been several over the years).
+This proves whether a Will was made, and which is the final version of the Will (if there have been several over the years).
 You cannot carry out an inheritance in Spain without a Wills Registry Search.

-When we help you make your Will we would make sure that your Will is registered at the Wills Registry.
+When we help you make your Will, we would make sure that your Will is registered at the Wills Registry.
 It is free to register (the Wills Registry is funded by a charge levied on searches), so this does not increase the cost of making a Will.

-The rate of inheritance tax payable in Spain will depend on three things;
+The rate of inheritance tax payable in Spain will depend on four things:

 The tax is a tax on the individual beneficiaries rather than the estate as a whole.

-Each Autonmous region of Spain sets it’s own Inheritance Tax rates and therefore also sets the tax free allowances that apply.
-There is a trend towards these tax free allowances to increase, meaning that even though there is no total exemption between husband and wife there is often an increasing amount that can be inherited without having to pay any tax.
+Each Autonomous region of Spain sets its own Inheritance Tax rates and therefore also sets the tax-free allowances that apply.
+There is a trend towards these tax-free allowances to increase, meaning that there is often an increasing amount that can be inherited without having to pay any tax.